jonathanbernal25/aws-tyk/README.md

-# Tyk on AWS
+# Deploy Tyk on AWS
 This repo provides a starting point for users of Tyk to quickly deploy various types of archiectures on AWS.
-The single CloudFormation YAML file deploys the entire Tyk stack.
+The single CloudFormation (.yaml) file deploys the entire Tyk stack.
+With each folder, you will see various architectures ranging from development to high-availability.

 This repo deploys the following components: